 Oando PLC (formerly Unipetrol Nigeria Plc.) was registered by a special resolution as a result of the acquisition of the shareholding of Esso Africa Incorporated (principal shareholder of Esso Standard Nigeria Limited) by the Federal Government of Nigeria.
 It was partially privatised in 1991 and fully privatised in the year 2000 following the disposal of the 40% shareholding of Federal Government of Nigeria to Ocean and Oil Investments Limited and the Nigerian public.
 In December 2002, the Company merged with Agip Nigeria Plc. following its acquisition of 60% of Agip Petrol's stake in Agip Nigeria Plc.
-The Company formally changed its name from Unipetrol Nigeria Plc, to Oando PLC in December 2003.
+The Company formally changed its name from Unipetrol Nigeria Plc. to Oando PLC in December 2003.

-Oando PLC (the 'Company') is listed on the Nigerian Stock Exchange and the Johannesburg Stock Exchange.
+Oando PLC (the "Company") is listed on the Nigerian Stock Exchange and the Johannesburg Stock Exchange.
 In 2016, the Company embarked on a reorganisation and disposed some subsidiaries in the Energy, Downstream and Gas & Power segments.
-The Company retains its significant ownership in Oando Trading Bermuda (OTB), Oando Trading Dubai (OTD) and its justificant ownership and its justificant ownership.
+The Company retains its significant ownership in Oando Trading Bermuda (OTB), Oando Trading Dubai (OTD) and its upstream businesses (see note 3 for segment result), hereinafter referred to as the Group.